 What Will Happen if Sellers Don’t Have Product Liability Insurance by September 1, 2021?

 It seems there will be no penal action taken against sellers who do not hold valid product liability insurance starting Sep 1, 2021.
 Due to the impact on a very large number of sellers who require product liability insurance, it would seem unlikely Amazon will be enforcing the insurance requirement immediately to avoid disruption to the Amazon marketplace.
-However, this may be the first step towards Amazon enforcing the insurance requirement at a future date
+However, this may be the first step toward Amazon enforcing the insurance requirement at a future date

 Frequently Asked Questions